ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 sudo pacman -S cosmic
 ```

-That's a simple DE that can be used both floating and tiled.
+That's a simple DE that can be used both in floating and tiled modes.
 If you want some custom applets on your panel check the COSMIC
 store and install your desired applet.